 HODIE (Roman Calendar): ante diem quintum decimum Kalendas Augustas.

-MYTHS and LEGENDS: The art image for today's legend shows Odysseus and Circe; you can also see the legends for the current week listed together here.
+MYTHS and LEGENDS: The art image for today's legend shows Medea and Her Children, and there are more images here.

 TODAY'S MOTTOES and PROVERBS:

-BREVISSIMA: The distich poster for today is Quis Felix Est?.
+BREVISSIMA: The distich poster for today is Non Cito Credendum.
 Click here for a full-sized view.

 And here are today's proverbial LOLcats:

 MILLE FABULAE: The fable from the Mille Fabulae et Una book is Rana et Bos, a fable about a self-important frog, with English versions here; you will also find the illustrations there which display in this animated gif: